wurminator/x402-wallet-v2/README.md

 3. Make your changes with tests
 4. Submit a pull request

-By contributing, you agree to license your contributions under AGPL-3.0.
+By contributing, you agree to license.

 ## License